OpenCombine/OpenCombine/README.md

 $ swift test -Xswiftc -DOPENCOMBINE_COMPATIBILITY_TEST
 ```

 Or enable the `-DOPENCOMBINE_COMPATIBILITY_TEST` compiler flag in Xcode's build settings.
 Note that on iOS only the latter will work.

+> NOTE: Before starting to work on some feature, please consult the [GitHub project](https://github.com/broadwaylamb/OpenCombine/projects/2) to make sure that nobody's already making progress on the same feature!
+If not, then please create a draft PR to indicate that you're beginning your work.